The legal process of contracting a Spanish Mortgage

 All Spanish Banks now have to provide a much higher level of transparency.
 The new legislation of 16th June 2019, dictates this.
 Spanish Banks are now required, at offer to provide borrowers with a FIEN and a general information sheet.
 This document clearly outlines the agreed terms of the loan.
 This in turn should reflect what is in the deed at completion.

 A FEIN is a personalized, specific information sheet outlining the basis of the loan offer.
 At signing, it is now a requirement the Notary checks the deed against the FEIN provided.
 The Notary is obliged to ensure what the borrower expects, is exactly what is in the deed.
 The FEIN is also required to show the TAE.
 The TAE is the annual rate which also takes into account costs of the loan.
 A minimum of one day before completion its necessary for the borrower or POA to attend the Notary.
 Within this visit the loan signatory must answer a number of questions.
 This is to ensure they understand the terms of the loan contract.

 What happens at completion

-All Spanish mortgages are embedded in a legal deed.
-This deed outlines the exact terms and obligations of both the lender and the mortgagee.
+All Spanish mortgages terms are embedded in a legal deed.
+The deed outlines the terms and obligations for both the lender and the mortgagee.
 Once signed it is legally binding on both parties.
-The Notary oversees the transaction but either the mortgagee or their representative along with a representative from the Bank must be present at signing.
-The Notary will require that the person signing either speaks Spanish or has an interpreter with them so they can ensure that what is being signed is understood.
-It is at completion that monies required to finalize the mortgage including the Bank arrangement fee are taken.
-These are deducted from the gross loan amount.
+The Notary oversees the transaction.
+However either the mortgagee, or their representative and a representative from the Bank must be present.
+The Notary will require the person signing, either speaks Spanish or has an interpreter with them.
+Understanding what you are signing is important.
+Bank arrangement fees are payable at completion.
+Deducted from the gross loan amount.

 Post Signing of mortgage deed